michaelwknott/ansible-playbooks/README.md

 # ansible-playbooks
-A repository of ansible playbooks for various tasks
+A repository of Ansible playbooks for various tasks

 ## Table of Contents
 - [Getting Started](#getting-started)